-The OVDP is specifically designed for taxpayers with exposure to potential criminal liability and/or substantial civil penalties due to a willful failure to report foreign financial assets and pay all tax due with respect to those assets.
+The OVDP is designed explicitly for taxpayers exposed to potential criminal liability and substantial civil penalties due to a willful failure to report foreign financial assets and pay all taxes due for those assets.
 According to the IRS, since the OVDP’s initial launch in 2009, more than 56,000 taxpayers have used one of its programs to comply voluntarily.
-Those taxpayers paid a total of $11.1 billion in back taxes, interest, and penalties, but avoided criminal penalties and even more substantial penalties.
-By alerting taxpayers of the program’s closure several months in advance, the IRS is giving taxpayers with intentionally undisclosed foreign financial assets time to take advantage of the OVDP before it closes.
+Those taxpayers paid $11.1 billion in back taxes, interest, and penalties but avoided criminal penalties and even more substantial penalties.
+By alerting taxpayers of the program’s closure several months in advance, the IRS gives taxpayers with intentionally undisclosed foreign financial assets time to take advantage of the OVDP before it closes.

 A separate but related program, the Streamlined Filing Compliance Procedures, will continue.
 This program is for taxpayers who might not have been aware of their filing obligations (i.e., the failure to file was not willful) and has helped about 65,000 taxpayers come into compliance.
-However, in addition to ending the OVDP, the IRS has said it may end the Streamlined Filing Compliance Procedures at some point.
-Because the circumstances of taxpayers with foreign financial assets vary widely, the IRS will continue offering other options for addressing previous failures to comply with U.S. tax and information return obligations with respect to those assets.
+However, in addition to ending the OVDP, the IRS has said it may end the Streamlined Filing Compliance Procedures.
+Because the circumstances of taxpayers with foreign financial assets vary widely, the IRS will continue offering other options for addressing previous failures to comply with U.S. tax and information return obligations concerning those assets.